danielegirardi/lpdid/LPDID_CHANGELOG.md

   to catch cases that previous versions might have missed.
 In the vast majority of cases, this will produce no change at all.

-- **Numerical precision.** The LP-DiD outcome variable and, where `rw` is not used, the weight variables, were stored as `float`.
+- **Numerical precision.**
+  The LP-DiD outcome variable and, where `rw` is not used, the weight variables, were stored as `float`.
 They are now `double` throughout.
-Every coefficient moves in roughly the ninth significant digit.
-On the `rw` route the change is somewhat larger (in roughly the sixth significant digit) because the re-weighting factor is now computed in closed form rather than from an auxiliary regression with rounding, so is now more precise.
+  This can cause very small changes in point estimates.
   Nothing about inference changes.

-- **Wild-bootstrap p-values and intervals may change slightly.** Rows that previously failed now estimate, and each calls `boottest`, which consumes random numbers.
-Later rows in the same run therefore draw a different bootstrap sample, and their p-values and interval bounds move by Monte Carlo noise.
-Nothing the estimator computes changes: coefficients, standard errors and observation counts are untouched.

 - **A single unfeasible regression no longer aborts the whole command.**
   Horizons that cannot be estimated are now reported as missing, but the rest of the run completes